All Products

 • OpenSearch (Vector Search Edition)

-For information about how to create an instance for each cloud vector database, see the documentation for the corresponding product.
+For instructions on how to create an instance for each cloud vector database, refer to the documentation for the respective product.

 • Public network access

-If your vector database instance has a public endpoint, add the following IP addresses to the instance's public access whitelist.
+If your vector database instance has a public endpoint enabled, add the following IP addresses to the instance's public access whitelist.
 This allows the multimodal data management service to access the instance over the public network.
-For information about how to configure the whitelist for Elasticsearch, see Configure a public or private IP address whitelist for an instance.
+For instructions on how to set up an Elasticsearch whitelist, see Configure a public or private IP address whitelist for an Elasticsearch cluster.

 Region